meetLimbani03/goodfirms-agent/docs/review-verification-steps.md

 This is live-flow only (new reviews), not legacy backfill.

+Operational note (as of 2026-02-27):
+- Production MySQL MCP (`Prod-goodfirms-mysql`) is currently not reachable.
+- For service-review DB checks, use local `GoodFirms` imported from `data/gf.sql` (dump completed `2026-02-17 02:26:06`, 10 days old as of 2026-02-27).

 ## 1) Common Checks (Both Review Types)

 ### 1.1 Content readability and coherence